tmolteno/TART/software/README.md

 ### Step 1.
 Prepare the Pi

 Install docker on the raspberry pi.
-This is done by following.
+This is done by following commands.

     curl -fsSL get.docker.com -o get-docker.sh && sh get-docker.sh
     sudo groupadd docker